inab/rd-connect-user-management/README-API.md

 	* `PUT /users`: It creates a new user.
 The input must be a JSON document following [userValidation.json](libs/RDConnect/userValidation.json) JSON schema.

 	* `GET /users/:user_id`: It returns the user which matches the record, or 404 if not found.
+It follows [userValidation.json](libs/RDConnect/userValidation.json) JSON schema.

 	* `POST /users/:user_id`: It modifies an existing user.
 The input must be a JSON document following [userValidation.json](libs/RDConnect/userValidation.json) JSON schema (but not enforcing the existence of all the keys).
 Those keys whose value is `null` will be removed.